 Finding dry grain difficult to swallow, they created gruel – mush – cereal – by adding water.
 And – through sparks of contemporary brilliance – some of those long-forgotten folks had the powers of observation to note that if wet grain (gruel) was left out in the open, some magical effect sometimes occurred, whereby the grain would ferment, and taste different – sometimes a bit pleasant.

 Through much experimentation several new discoveries were made:

-- If you had pleasant-tasting fermented fermented gruel, you could add some of this fermented gruel to batch of fresh gruel, and the magical effect (of yeast) could be replicated in the new batch of gruel.
+- If you had pleasant-tasting fermented gruel, you could set aside some of this fermented gruel, and then later use it to create a batch of fresh gruel, and the magical effect (of yeast) could be replicated in the new batch of gruel.

 - Heated gruel tasted better than unheated gruel.

 - Gruel that had been heated would allow faster/better fermentation of the gruel.